payamparvizi/sapps-rl/Quadcopter_Environment/README.md

 ## Acknowledgments

 This work was supported in part by the **Natural Sciences and Engineering Research Council of Canada (NSERC)** and by the **National Research Council Canada (NRC)**.
-The implementation builds upon the Bitcraze Crazyflie ecosystem and its open-source tools.
+The implementation builds upon the Bitcraze Crazyflie platform and its open-source software.